-Translation messages are organized using the directory structure of the compo-For example, if we want to provide translation messages for nent being translated. 'trunk/Manuals/Filesystem', then the 'trunk/Locales/Manuals/Filesystem' directory needs to be created.
+Translation messages are organized using the directory structure of the component being translated.
+For example, if we want to provide translation messages for 'trunk/Manuals/Filesystem', then the 'trunk/Locales/Manuals/Filesystem' directory needs to be created.

 Once the locale directory exists for the component we want to provide translation messages for, it is necessary to create the translation files where translation messages are.
 The translation files follows the concepts of xml2po and GNU gettext tools.